openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/use-git-microsoft.md

 them via NuGet.

 ### Mono Repo or Multi-Repo with Git

 It's worth pausing to reflect that this isn't the only way.
 While we've elected to have a single monolithic repository (the "mono-repo"), other products at Microsoft use a multi-repo approach.
 Skype, for instance, has hundreds of small repositories that get stitched together in various combinations to create their many different clients, services, and tools.
 Especially for teams embracing microservices, multi-repo can be the right approach.
-TFS/VSTS, like many products at Microsoft, began as a monolith, and its code organization reflects that.
+TFS/Azure DevOps, like many products at Microsoft, began as a monolith, and its code organization reflects that.

 ### Git Branch Structure and Policies

 We use a branching strategy that we call "[Release Flow](release-flow.md)".
 It's a trunk-based development model, similar to the ones that we recommend to our customers in our